appwrite/flutter_web_auth/README.md

 ## Setup

-Setup works as for any Flutter plugin, expect the Android and Web caveats outlined below:
+Setup works as it is for any Flutter plugin, expect the Android and Web caveats outlined below:

 ### Android